 - Grids are generally resilient to failure since nodes are interchangeable

 - Grids are usually stateless.
 Sometimes the state is managed for ensuring idempotency i.e. duplicate messages don’t affect the outcome.

 - To scale the architecture add more nodes

 - Straight forward architecture to build, simple deployment

 - Works well for a small number of integration points (applications)

 - Can be scaled by clustering the hub

 - Best for high-transaction or data processing tasks

-In the final part of this series I will be talking about how Mule works with these different architectures.
-If you think I should be including other architecture patterns in this series please let me know.
+To wrap this up, I will be talking about how Mule works with these different architectures with my Choosing the right integration/ESB platform post.
+If you think I should be including other architecture patterns in this series, please let me know.